For systems configuration files

 generations: 5

-- name: "red_team_assessment"
+- id: "red_team_assessment"

 description: "Simulates Attacks to Find Jailbreaks or Injections"